The paradise extolled by Virgil

-Come with us and discover the Plemmirio, the place mentioned by the poet Virgilio in his Aeneid, a promontory that plunges into the deep blue of the Ionian Sea and that has named the Marine Protected Area after.
+Come with us and discover the Plemmirio, the place mentioned by the ancient Roman poet Virgil in his Aeneid, a promontory that plunges into the deep blue of the Ionian Sea and that has named the Marine Protected Area after.
 This Nature Reserve, established in 2005, south of the island of Ortigia, Siracusa‘s historic center, is one of the UNESCO sites in Sicily.

 The sea of Plemmirio laps upon evocative shores like Cape Murro di Porco, Punta Mola, Rive Bianche, Batteria, Terrauzza, Fanusa or the Greek Latomie (anciet quarries.)